brightmood/CMinusCompiler/README.md

 CMinusCompiler
 ==============

-A C-style compiler with pyllvm
+A C-style compiler with llvmpy